 Brain mapping technology analyzes brain waves and can help identify if and what parts of the brain are not functioning properly.
 Once this is determined, as is the case with most ADHD patients, brain scans can take a further look into the brain to determine brain activity and how it is functioning.
 Biofeedback and neurofeedback can then help improve brain function by monitoring physiological activities that occur in conjunction with moods, thoughts, and behavior.

-Advanced centers specializing in neurosciences can provide full service ADHD adults treatment plans.
+Advanced centers specializing in neurosciences can provide full-service ADHD adult treatment plans.
 These centers do more than just address the symptoms of ADHD, they use advanced neuroscience technology to identify the origins of the dysfunction in the patientâEUR(TM)s brain and help provide a resolution for the underlying triggers that cause the symptoms.
-This allows for successful and permanent management of adult ADHD.
+This allows for the successful and permanent management of adult ADHD.